Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: The Weyl group and generalized Deligne--Lusztig varieties

 \section{The Weyl group and generalized Deligne--Lusztig varieties}

+Assume $G$ to be split.
 The goal of this section is to recall some constructions related to the Weyl group $W$, and to give the definition of generalized Deligne--Lusztig varieties associated to an element of the free monoid $F^+$ (resp. $\hat F^+$).
-We use the notations from Section \ref{Gdefn} unless stated otherwise.